sshwei/6fish/README.md

 bigbuket and buketvol default to 0. cor is the endpoint of prefix expansion, the default setting is [64]. thresholds is the yield of each type of prefix discovery address.
 It can be set according to the actual situation, but not too large.
 It is between 0-1.
-The default is 2%.

 Once the above is set up, you just need to run main.py.